-Personal Care Services (PCS) provide assistance with personal hygiene, dressing and feeding and nutritional and environmental support (meal preparation and housekeeping).
+Personal Care Services (PCS) aid with personal hygiene, dressing, feeding, and nutritional and environmental support (meal preparation and housekeeping).
 Such services must be essential to the maintenance of the member's health and safety in his or her own home.
 The service must be ordered by a physician or nurse practitioner, and there must be a medical need for the service.
 Licensed home care services agencies, as opposed to certified home health agencies, are the primary Providers of PCS.
-Members receiving PCS must have a stable medical condition and are generally expected to receive such services for an extended period of time.
+Members receiving PCS must have a stable medical condition and are generally expected to receive such services for an extended period.